 summarize() calls the columns it makes using what we include in the parentheses.
 Since we said “sum(actual_murder)” to get the sum of the murder column, it names that new column “sum(actual_murder).”
 Usually we’ll want to name the columns ourselves.
 We can do this by assigning the summarized column to a name using “name =” before it.
 For example, we could write “murders = sum(actual_murder)” and it will name that column “murders” instead of “sum(actual_murder).”
 Like other things in

 dplyr functions, we don’t need to put quotes around our new column name.
-We’ll save this final summarized data into an object called “colorado_agg” so we can use it to make graphs.
+We’ll assign this final summarized data to an object called “colorado_agg” so we can use it to make graphs.
 And to be able to create crime rates per population, we’ll also find the sum of the population for each year.

 If we also wanted a robbery rate we’d do the same with the robberies column.

 $robbery_rate <- colorado_agg$robberies / colorado_agg$population * 100000 colorado_agg